microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 12 global variables are designed in the model.

-* The enumeration variable °∞smbState°± is used to indicate the initial state of SMB model.
+* The enumeration variable ‚ÄúsmbState‚Äù is used to indicate the initial state of SMB model.
-* The class variable °∞connection°± is used to indicate the network connection between the client and the server.
+* The class variable ‚Äúconnection‚Äù is used to indicate the network connection between the client and the server.
 As described before, there is only one connection in the Test Suite.
-* The enumeration variable °∞smbRequest°± is used to save subclass object.
+* The enumeration variable ‚ÄúsmbRequest‚Äù is used to save subclass object.
-* If the Boolean variable °∞isSendBufferSizeExceedMaxBufferSize°± is set, it indicates the maximum server buffer size of bytes it writes can exceed the MaxBufferSize field.
+* If the Boolean variable ‚ÄúisSendBufferSizeExceedMaxBufferSize‚Äù is set, it indicates the maximum server buffer size of bytes it writes can exceed the MaxBufferSize field.
-* If the Boolean variable °∞isWriteBufferSizeExceedMaxBufferSize°± is set, it indicates the maximum server buffer size of bytes it writes can exceed the MaxBufferSize field.
+* If the Boolean variable ‚ÄúisWriteBufferSizeExceedMaxBufferSize‚Äù is set, it indicates the maximum server buffer size of bytes it writes can exceed the MaxBufferSize field.
-* The int variable °∞quotaUsed°± is used to record quota information.
+* The int variable ‚ÄúquotaUsed‚Äù is used to record quota information.
-* The int variable °∞fIdUsed°± is used to define fid used for setting quota.
+* The int variable ‚ÄúfIdUsed‚Äù is used to define fid used for setting quota.
-* The Boolean variable °∞isQuotaSet°± is used to record whether quota has been set by client
+* The Boolean variable ‚ÄúisQuotaSet‚Äù is used to record whether quota has been set by client
-* The string variable °∞resumeKey°± is used to define resumeKey.
+* The string variable ‚ÄúresumeKey‚Äù is used to define resumeKey.
-* The int variable °∞copychunkSourceFid°± is used to set copychunkSourceFid to 0.
+* The int variable ‚ÄúcopychunkSourceFid‚Äù is used to set copychunkSourceFid to 0.

 __Requirement Verification Strategy in the Model__